ClayLipscomb/Odapter/README.md

         FROM        odpt_table_big
         ORDER BY    id;

-        -- multiply each value in assoc array by 7 l_idx := p_in_out_assocarray_integer.FIRST;
+        -- multiply each value in assoc array by 7 before returning l_idx := p_in_out_assocarray_integer.FIRST;
         WHILE l_idx IS NOT NULL LOOP
             p_in_out_assocarray_integer(l_idx) := p_in_out_assocarray_integer(l_idx) * 7;